How to make your PDF accessible for people with disabilities

 7. Alternative text descriptions for non-text elements

-All non-text content like images, icons and videos should have a text alternative (Alt-text/ Alt-tag).
-Alt text is written copy which communicates the content and function of an image, symbol or icon to people who have visual or cognitive impairments so that the screen reader can effectively communicate that content to its users.
+All non-text content like images, icons, and videos should have a text alternative (Alt-text/ Alt-tag).
+Alt text is written copy that communicates the content and function of an image, symbol, or icon to people who have visual or cognitive impairments so that the screen reader can effectively communicate that content to its users.

 How can I improve the accessibility of my PDF even more?